phlie/From_Earth_Rover/README.md

 # From_Earth_Rover

 The goal with this project is to use reinforcement learning to produce a good algorithm and path for a simulated Mars rover to navigate by.
+Although the project is over, this repository is being used for code created along the way.

 ## Getting Started